rafaelma/pgbackman/docs/manual.rst

-It is designed to manage backups from thousands of databases running in multiple PostgreSQL nodes, and it supports a multiple backup servers topology.
+It is designed to manage backups from thousands of databases running in multiple PostgreSQL nodes, and it supports a multiple backup server topology.

 It also manages role and database configuration information when creating a backup of a database.
-This information is necessary to ensure a 100% restore of a logical backup of a database and the elements associated to it.
+This information is necessary to ensure a 100% restoration of a logical backup of a database and the elements associated to it.

 Even though a backup created with ``pg_dump`` or ``pg_dumpall`` can